fylobc/fylobc.github.io/_parts/Part_0.md

 <hr>

-Lisa looked out of the window and thought of that line from Blood Meridian: “The floor of the playa lay smooth and unbroken by any track and the mountains in their blue islands stood footless in the void like floating temples.”
-She tried to rework it for the Pacific, which was smooth and unbroken and blue below her, separated by white islands of cloud.
+Lisa looked out of the window and thought of that line from Blood Meridian: <a href="https://books.google.com/books?id=s-QzccStux4C&pg=PA114&lpg=PA114&dq=The+floor+of+the+playa+lay+smooth+and+unbroken+by+any+track+and+the+mountains&source=bl&ots=hpVZhZfDod&sig=tZsiYYv6B8mVy_-6ceOdPzWUyAM&hl=en&sa=X&ved=0ahUKEwjypZPO6rnbAhUI7p8KHaW-ArkQ6AEIOjAC#v=onepage&q=The%20floor%20of%20the%20playa%20lay%20smooth%20and%20unbroken%20by%20any%20track%20and%20the%20mountains&f=false">“The floor of the playa lay smooth and unbroken by any track and the mountains in their blue islands stood footless in the void like floating temples.”</a> She tried to rework it for the Pacific, which was smooth and unbroken and blue below her, separated by white islands of cloud.

 She wasn’t enough of a connoisseur to say whether it was better than other first class services, but it was a nice ride.
 She had a private pod with an L-shaped couch, a window and a 50-inch screen, and the wireless was good enough to FaceTime with her husband for an hour.
 Everything was over-designed, as you’d expect, advertising its innovation, and the flight was perfectly smooth, with the plane’s navigation system keeping them away from any turbulence.
 It reminded Lisa of riding on a high speed train.

 The traditional way of getting to Friedland was via private jet, and Aviato was the only commercial airline that had a license to land on the island (this was deliberate of course), so it was expensive, but the team had been sent first class since the negotiations started the day after they landed.

 Lisa still felt uneasy about the foreigness of the people running Friedland.
 She was used to negotiating with people from similar backgrounds to herself: policy analysts, lawyers, career politicians.
 Friedland’s governing council was made up of tech entrepreneurs, investors and academics.
 It was more like going to a board meeting, or even participating in a Reddit thread, and she had no feel for what the island's stance was going to be.
 This was the first time Friedland had been engaged in international diplomacy since the negotiations to create the island wrapped up seven years ago.
-The negotiating team weren't even sure how the decisions would be made.
+From outside, it wasn't even clear how decisions were made on the island.
 It was known that Friedland had stuck with the governing council-model laid out in the agreement for its formation, but some decisions were also made via an elaborate online voting system, which all residents could participate in.

 Outsiders also couldn’t access the island's property agreements, though in theory there was enough space for Friedland to take in 10 000 refugees, especially since its inhabitants tended to travel a lot.
 If the residents were particularly moved, they might even be persuaded to build another island to house refugees.
 That was a dream scenario, but she didn’t rule it out.
 As everyone had stressed to her, the people who lived in Friedland liked thinking outside the box, and building a new island was an innovative way of addressing the refugee crisis.

 On the other hand, Friedland was an oasis of techno-libertarians, who didn’t seem like the sort of people who worried too much about things like housing refugees.
 Lisa had read that one of the island’s main philanthropic endeavors was the Artificial Intelligence Containment Institute, which studied how to control superintelligent programs.
 The Friedland community considered these to be the most dangerous risk to humanity and funding this research was viewed as the most effective form of philanthropy.

 So the team had had to prepare for any possibility, from outright rejection to an offer to house a substantial fraction of the global refugee population.
-Lisa had met with various people who might give her some insight on what to expect: political scientists, economists, psychologists and people in tech who hadn’t moved to the island, but no one given her anything more useful than general negotiating advice.
+Lisa had met with various people who might give her some insight on what to expect: political scientists, economists, psychologists and people in tech who hadn’t moved to the island, but no one given her anything more than general negotiating advice.
 The problem was no one had ever moved back off the island, so all the information the team had came from the agreement founding Friedland and from trawling through the internet and public posts on social media.
-It occurred to Lisa that the island might encourage a culture of secrecy exactly to gain an advantage in negotiating with outsiders.
+It had occurred to Lisa that the island might encourage a culture of secrecy exactly to gain an advantage in negotiating with outsiders.

-Despite her unease, there was nothing more Lisa could do, so she put on a movie and tried to relax as the plane started its descent over the south Pacific.
+Despite her unease, there was nothing more Lisa could do, so she selected a movie on the screen and tried to relax as the plane started its descent over the south Pacific.

 <hr>

-A group of two men and a woman met Lisa and her team as they de-planed at Nozick airport.
-They were dressed casually, in sandals, plaid shirts and shorts, and Lisa felt overdressed in her white blouse and black slacks.
+A welcome party met Lisa and her team as they de-planed at Nozick airport.
+They were all dressed casually, in sandals, t-shirts and shorts, and Lisa felt overdressed in her white blouse and black slacks.

-“Heya,” one of the men said to Lisa, extending his right hand.
-“I’m Mike.
-This is Luis and Greta.
+A man and a woman approached the group, and the man said "Heya," to Lisa, extending his right hand.
+“I’m Luis and this is Greta.
 We’re here to take you to your apartments."

 "Wonderful, thank you," Lisa replied.
-She hadn't been sure what to expct.
+She hadn't been sure what to expect.

 "How was the flight?"

 "Great, very smooth."

 "I'm glad to hear it.
-Yes Aviato's a solid airline."
+Yea Aviato's a great airline."

 "You get what you pay for I guess," Lisa said wrily.

-"Ha ha, yes, very true," Mike answered, then: "here, let me take your bag.”
+"Ha ha, yes, very true," Luis laughed, then: "here, let me take your bag.”

-“Thanks,” Lisa said and let Mike take her roller bag.
+“Thanks,” Lisa said as Luis took the handle of her roller bag.

-“We’ve split you up across four apartments, four in each," Mike explained.
+“We’ve split you up across four apartments, four in each," he explained.
 "They’re on the other side of the island, the North Shore, looking out over the water.
-I think you’ll like them.”
+They're pretty nice, I think you’ll like them.”

 “Sounds great.
 And transportation?”